marthak1/flashcardapiproject/README.md

 Narrative:
 Scenario: As a user, I want to be able to delete a flashcard that is no longer needed.

-Use Case: The user opens the app, clicks “Delete Flashcard,” enters the ID, confirms deletion and the flashcard permantely deleted.
+Use Case: (through a client of this web API) enters the ID, confirms deletion and the flashcard permantely deleted.

 Acceptance criteria:
 Accessing Flashcards: I can navigate to my list of flashcards within the app.